Welcome to DVID

 The reference is a URL-friendly content hash (FNV-128) of the blob data.

-The POST will store data and return the folloing JSON:
+The POST will store data and return the following JSON:

 { "reference": "" }